aherbert/gdsc-smlm/docs/index.rst

    * - :ref:`analysis_plugins:Cluster Molecules`
      - Clusters molecules through time using time and distance thresholds (using centroid-linkage clustering).

+   * - :ref:`analysis_plugins:Dynamic Trace Molecules`
+     - Traces localisations through time and collates them into traces using a probability model to connect localisations.

    * - :ref:`analysis_plugins:Trace Diffusion`
      - Trace molecules through consecutive frames.
 Mean-squared displacement analysis is performed on the traces to calculate a diffusion coefficient.